Code-Institute-Submissions/majkenskitchen/README.md

 - [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
     - Bootstrap is widely used on the site to simplify the creation of a responsive site.
 See more information in the credits section below.
 - [Font Awesome](https://fontawesome.com/)
-    - Icons from Font Awesome is used for the social media links.
+    - Icons from Font Awesome is used for the social media links and the notification on the menu page.
 - [Hover.css](https://github.com/IanLunn/Hover)
     - Hover.css was used on the home page to add a pulse effect when hovering the callout message button.
 - [Google Fonts](https://fonts.google.com/)